Workbench-managed Databricks Credentials

 # connect to the Databricks instance

-PySpark is a Python API for working with Apache Spark and can be used with Databricks managed Spark environments.
-It can be used for SQL or dataframe operations as well as machine learning algorithms via MLlib.
+PySpark is a Python API for working with Apache Spark and use it with Databricks-managed Spark environments.
+You can perform SQL or dataframe operations and implement machine learning algorithms via MLlib.

 from pyspark.sql import SparkSession